ComScore

 13. Wiscasset, Maine

-It’s frequently referred to as the prettiest town in Maine, but Wiscasset is also known for it’s old-fashioned charm.
-Case in point: the Maine Heritage Village, which is chock-full of stores featuring Maine-made products.
-But there’s also the food (ahem, Red’s Eats earned the accolade of best lobster roll in the state) and there’s also plenty of architectural landmarks worth checking out.
-(Psst...the town is also home to the world’s smallest church, per the Guinness Book of World Records.)
+It’s frequently referred to as the prettiest town in Maine, but Wiscasset is also known for its old-fashioned charm.
+Case in point: A walk along main street, which is chock-full of stores featuring Maine-made products.
+(We’re partial to Rock Paper Scissors, but also Moulinette for cute kids items.)
+There’s also a vibrant food scene (ahem, Red’s Eats earned the accolade of best lobster roll in the state) and plenty of architectural landmarks worth checking out (for example, the world’s smallest church, per the Guinness Book of World Records).

 14. Kennebunkport, Maine

-It’s the Hamptons of Maine if you will—a small yet ritzy town beloved by presidents and celebrities alike.
+It’s the Hamptons of Maine if you will—a small yet ritzy town beloved by presidents and celebrities ranging from Patrick Dempsey to George H.W.
+Bush.
 Dock Square is the focal point.
 There, you’ll find al fresco dining hot spots mixed in with shops, art galleries and more.
 If the sea and surf is what you’re looking for, Goose Rocks Beach is a can’t-miss with a three-mile stretch where you can just meander.

 15. Washington, Connecticut